 Lowell General Hospital and BlueWave Expand Community Solar Access

-Lowell General Hospital has partnered with BlueWave as an anchor customer for two project sites in Palmer and Haverhill.
-This collaboration allows low-income residents to benefit from clean energy by removing financial barriers to supporting local clean energy generation and reducing utility bills.
 As an anchor customer, Lowell General Hospital will receive 50% of the energy capacity from these projects through community solar bill credits.
-These credits will help offset the hospital's operational costs, support sustainability initiatives and ensure the solar farm's continued operation throughout its intended lifespan.
+These credits will help offset the hospital’s operational costs and support its sustainability initiatives, while also ensuring the solar farms can operate throughout their intended lifespan.

-“Since 1891 when renewable hydropower was helping to grow Lowell into the advanced city that it is today Lowell General Hospital has served the Greater Lowell and surrounding communities with the mission of empowering people to live their best lives.
-As the anchor customer of a community solar project in partnership with BlueWave, we're able to support our community while lowering costs by utilizing the latest in state-of-the-art renewable solar energy technology, both on and off our campuses,” said Kevin Foley, Director of Plant Operations and Property at Lowell General Hospital.
+“Since 1891, when renewable hydropower was helping to grow Lowell into the advanced city that it is today, Lowell General Hospital has served the Greater Lowell and surrounding communities with the mission of empowering people to live their best lives.
+As the anchor customer of a community solar project in partnership with BlueWave, we’re able to support our community while lowering costs by utilizing the latest in state-of-the-art renewable solar energy technology, both on and off our campuses,” said Kevin Foley, Director of Plant Operations and Property at Lowell General Hospital.